trofimovamw/GInCovPipe/README.md

 #### 2.5 Reproduction number prediction

 The workflow can calculate and plot the prediction of effective reproduction number.
-If this prediction is desired, specify it in the configuration file:
+If this prediction is desired, specify it via a Boolean variable in the configuration file, for example like this:

 ```
-R0: 'y'
+R0: y
 ```

 If no prediction is wanted, specify it in the configuration file like this:

 ```
-R0: 'n'
+R0: n
 ```

+Other options for specifying this parameter also work.
+For examples see https://yaml.org/type/bool.html

 ### 3. Run